aryan-tikone/Trends_and_skill_Analysis_in_Data_Science_JOBS/README.md

 # Trends_and_skill_Analysis_in_Data_Science_JOBS

-# 📊 Trends and Skill Analysis in Data Science Jobs

 ## 🧠 Objective  This project analyzes global data science job postings to extract:
 - 🔍 In-demand technical skills